-Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity.
+Section 10.854(1)(e)5., Rules of the Auditor General, requires the name or official title of the entity be disclosed in this management letter.
 The official title of the Corporation is Four Corners Charter School, Inc., which is a not-for-profit corporation organized pursuant to Chapter 617, Florida Statutes, the Florida Not-For-Profit Corporation Act, and Section 1002.33, Florida Statutes.

-Financial Condition
+Financial Condition and Management

-Sections 10.854(1)(e)2., Rules of the Auditor General, requires that we report the results of our determination as to whether or not the Corporation has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and identification of the specific condition(s) met.
+Sections 10.854(1)(e)2.
+And 10.855(11), Rules of the Auditor General, require us to apply appropriate procedures and communicate whether or not the Corporation has met one or more of the conditions described in Section 218.503(1), Florida Statutes, and to identify the specific condition(s) met.
 In connection with our audit, we determined that the Corporation did not meet any of the conditions described in Section 218.503(1), Florida Statutes.